 How to Enroll

 *Please note: This program has limited capacity.
 Submission of registration materials alone does not guarantee participation in the program.
 You will secure your spot by paying in full.
-When the program capacity has been reached, registrants who have not paid in full will be placed on a waitlist.

 Each day, students will participate in three core classes: Writing Workshop, Tools and Techniques, and a visiting artist presentation.
 As the daily final class, students can elect to attend a collaboration session, faculty office hours, or a group feedback session.